sabio-engineering/cookbook-dvelp/guides/Using front-end libraries.md

 bower install jquery --save
 ```

-Use files only that you need while using Bower
+Use files only that you need while using Bower-installer

 Install `bower installer` globally